Canberra Floriade 2006

 PDA Keyboard – Bluetooth works!

-Posted by jerry on September 12th, 2006 — Posted in Journal, Technology, Travel
+Posted by Jerry on September 12th, 2006 — Posted in Journal, Technology, Travel

 I use a PDA instead of a laptop when travelling – it makes my passage through airport security much faster – but I can’t seem to get the hang of writing with a stylus.
 Answer? a folding keyboard!
 I did have a folding keyboard – it lasted two trips away before the hinge broke.
 I was on a trip when this happened, so I looked around for a replacement.